When reading up about real estate marketing on social media, you might get the impression that it’s the end all be all.

-For example, if you produce written and/or video content for your real estate blog on your website anyways, you can redistribute this content on the different social media platforms.
+For example, if you produce written and/or video content for your real estate blog on your website, you can redistribute this content on different social media platforms.

 How Often Should Real Estate Agents Post on Social Media?

-There is no specific rule for real estate agents when it comes to the post frequency on social media.
+There is no specific rule for real estate agents regarding the post frequency on social media.

 A frequency of 1-2 times per day is most beneficial for social media accounts of more than 10,001 followers.
-For fewer followers than that, it’s just 5 times per month.
+For fewer followers than that, it’s just five times per month.

-There are studies that suggest that a certain frequency is beneficial and above or below this frequency does more damage than good.
+Some studies suggest that a specific frequency is beneficial and above or below this frequency does more damage than good.